 The Data Collection from NFs/AFs is used by NWDAF to subscribe/unsubscribe at any NF or AF to be notified for data collection on a set of events.

-The Data Collection from NFs/AFs is based on the services of AMF, SMF, UDM, PCF, NRF and AF via NEF:
+The Data Collection from NFs/AFs is based on the services of AMF, SMF, UDM, PCF, NRF, UPF and AF via NEF:

 - exposures services (Event Exposure Service) offered by each NF or AF as defined in TS 23.502 [3] clause 4.15 and clause 5.2.